Lancelot Shadwell: Family

 Shadwell married, first, on 8 January 1805, Harriet, daughter of Anthony Richardson of Powis Place, Great Ormond Street, a London merchant, and sister of Sir John Richardson, by whom he had Sir Charles Frederick Alexander Shadwell, and five other sons.

 His first wife died on 25 May 1814, and on 4 January 1816 he married, secondly, Frances, third and youngest daughter of Captain Locke, by whom he had six sons and five daughters.
 Shadwell's second wife died on 27 October 1854, aged 66.

 Legacy

 A plaque is displayed outside the Baptist Church in Rushmere St. Andrew displaying a ruling he made regarding Rushmere Common.

-Shadwell also translated part of the New Testament to include the name "Jehovah".
-In his "The Gospels of Matthew, and of Mark", he included God's name 28 times.
+His son, also called Lancelot Shadwell (1808-1861), translated part of the New Testament to include the name "Jehovah".
+In his The Gospels of Matthew, and of Mark, he included God's name 28 times.
 His work can be found in the Bodleian Libraries.